What is Spousal Maintenance?

 If you think you may be entitled to spousal maintenance or you may be at risk of a spousal maintenance claim, you should seek legal advice from an experienced family lawyer as soon as possible.

 Barton Family Lawyers are experienced in applying for and responding to these types of claims.
-Get in contact with us to book your first free initial consultation to discuss your rights and obligations further.
+Get in contact with us to book a reduced rate initial consultation to discuss your rights and obligations further.